MrKrot792/console-factory/README.md

 ```
 It probably won't compile, but i do not have a way to test this, so open an issue and
 we'll see what we can do.

+# Contributing
+Contributing is very appreciated!
+Your pull request is very likely to be merged.
+Thanks for supporting open-source project!